-BIOL 1320 Principles of Biology II 4 credits Lecture

-Prerequisite: BIOL 1101 or BIOL 1310/1311 Co-requisite: BIOL 1321 (Lab component)
+BIOL 1320 Principles of Biology II 5 credits Prerequisite: BIOL 1101 or BIOL 1310/1311

 The major focus in this course is on the organism through biosphere levels of life.
 Topics include: diversity of plants, fungi, and animals; plant structure and function; the biology of animal systems; fundamentals of ecology and the biosphere.
 This course is for Associate of Science or pre-professional students wishing to transfer as biology majors.